radarsimx/radarsimpy/README.md

 ## Installation

-To use the module, please put the radarsimpy folder within your project folder as shown below.
+Download the [pre-built module](https://radarsimx.com/product/radarsimpy/), and put the radarsimpy folder within your project folder as shown below:

 ---